Tools to Pay for Long-Term Health Care and Protect Your Estate

 Complications can arise when health issues interfere with a person’s ability to make decisions about healthcare and assets.
 Comas, Alzheimer’s, and dementia can leave a person incapacitated and vulnerable – and could “freeze” their assets.
 You can save your beneficiaries and loved ones time, stress, and expense in the event that you were to become incapacitated by establishing power of attorney and a healthcare proxy – people you can entrust to make legal and healthcare decisions for you.

 Friedman & Ranzenhofer – Your Estate Planning Attorneys

 It’s important to remember that in almost all cases, establishing a living trust or life estate will trigger a five-year period of Medicaid ineligibility.
 You should not delay meeting with an experienced estate planning attorney, then, to plan for your healthcare late in life, and the protection of your assets after you die.

-Call our offices today to set up a free consultation.
-We offer flexible hours at seven offices throughout Western New York, and we do make house calls.
+Call our offices today to set up a legal consultation.
+We offer flexible hours at seven offices throughout New York, and we do make house calls.
 In the meantime, you can explore further resources on our legal blog and videos page.
 Be sure to browse through our 2017 New York Medicaid Guide as well.
 After you set up a consultation, you should examine this New York Medicaid Application Checklist, and print out and complete our Information for Medicaid Planning worksheet.